Appearance & Reality > The Lord Jesus Christ > Strong and weak

 4 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.

-The path of true strength and meekness is not an easy one.
-It may appear to be weakness, but in reality it requires conviction and determination.
+The path of true strength and meekness is not easy.
 It can be very painful and humiliating.
 At times, it can be overwhelming.
 But no situation need ever overwhelm us when we learn to properly walk with the Lord.
-His grace will be sufficient for us.
+His grace will always be sufficient for us.
+However, to live out such a life requires conviction and determination.

-Instead of subscribing to, or being influenced by, the world’s views of strength and weakness, we should ask ourselves: Am I strong enough to be patient and kind?
-Am I strong enough to be gentle, to persevere in the path of truth, in obedience to God, however painful, difficult, trying and provocative situations may be?
+Instead of subscribing to the world’s views of strength and weakness, we should ask ourselves: Am I strong enough to be patient and kind?
+Am I strong enough to be gentle, to persevere in the path of truth, in obedience to God, however painful, difficult and provocative situations may be?

-Are we strong enough to turn the other cheek, to go that second mile as required by the Lord Jesus, if that is the loving and appropriate thing to do?
-To turn the other cheek, or go the second mile may involve pain and humiliation.
-We may think it is unfair, but the Lord does not require it of us only when it is fair to us.
-However, it does not mean that we will allow others to do whatever they want to us.
-We have to consider what would be consistent with the ways and the character of God, and what He expects of His children.
+Are we strong enough to turn the other cheek or go the second mile, if that is the loving and appropriate thing to do?
+Turning the other cheek and going the second mile is not easy and it involves pain and humiliation.
+We may think it is unfair.
+But the Lord does not require us to turn the other cheek or go the second mile only when it is fair to us.
+Yet it does not mean that we allow others to do whatever they want to us.
+We have to consider what would be consistent with the ways and the character of God, and how He wants us to respond in the specific situations we go through.

 God wants us to be strong and courageous in the truth